algorandfoundation/docs/docs/get-started/devenv/index.md

 ## 3. Run your Algorand node

 You can decide to **run your own [Algorand node](https://github.com/algorand/go-algorand)**, which contains the full implementation of the Algorand software.
 This solution is more complex to set up and is also less flexible.
-Unlike the Sandbox, you can't throw away a network and set up a new one when you want to.
-Setting up an Algorand node takes much more time than setting up a local, private network using the Sandbox.
+Unlike the sandbox, you can't throw away a network and set up a new one when you want to.
+Setting up an Algorand node takes much more time than setting up a local, private network using the sandbox.

 ## Recommendation?

 If you only want to try out Algorand code snippets, you can get started quickly with a third-party API service.
-However, to continue learning about Algorand and its smart signatures/smart contracts, it's recommended to install the Algorand sandbox.
-Also, the sandbox comes with the [indexer software](https://developer.algorand.org/docs/rest-apis/indexer/#create-publication-overlay) which runs locally so you can quickly look up applications, assets, transactions, and accounts.
+However, to continue learning about Algorand and its smart signatures/smart contracts, installing the Algorand sandbox is recommended.
+Also, the sandbox comes with the [indexer software](https://developer.algorand.org/docs/rest-apis/indexer/#create-publication-overlay), which runs locally so you can quickly lookup applications, assets, transactions, and accounts.

 Here are steps to install the Algorand sandbox: